Point of information (competitive debate)

-In competitive debate, most commonly in the World Schools, Karl Popper, and British Parliamentary debate styles, a point of information (POI) is when a member of the team opposing that of the current speaker gets to briefly interrupt the current speaker, offering a POI in the form of a question or a statement.
+In competitive debate, most commonly in the World Schools, Karl Popper, and British Parliamentary debate styles, a point of information (POI) is when a member of the team opposing that of the current speaker gets to briefly interrupt the current speaker, offering a POI in the form of a question.
 This may be as a correction, asking for clarity, or just a plain question.
 As in some debating styles, such as World Schools Style, they often may not be offered in the first or last minute of any speech (known as protected time), or during reply speeches.
 Points of information may never be offered to a member of the same team.

 Points of information are an important part of any debate that includes them, as they offer a much greater degree of engagement between teams.
 In some styles of debate, such as British Parliamentary Style, they take on an even greater importance, as teams are forced to use them in order to maintain their relevance during a debate.
 Furthermore, they allow speakers to demonstrate greater wit and presence of thought than is generally possible in a speech, as they are required to respond instantly to prepared points from their opposition in a logical way.

 A point of information is also a request for information from the current speaker, in Robert's Rules of Order.
 The 11th edition of Robert's Rules, published in 2011, changes the name to request for information to clarify its purpose.